infusephp/libs/README.md

 ## Tests

-Run this to execute the included tests (more tests coming later):
+Execute this command to run the included tests (more tests coming later):

 ```
 phpunit